-To increase more affordable rental units, Congress in 1986 enacted the Low Income Housing Tax Credit (LIHTC) as a part of Tax Reform Act.
+To increase more affordable rental units, Congress in 1986 enacted the LIHTC as a part of the Tax Reform Act.
 It has been an effective tool for constructing and rehabilitating rental units for low-income families.
 Though the LIHTC is a very complex program, it has been an effective tool for increasing affordable rental units for low-income families.
-This legislation authorizes a tax credit against federal income taxes for ten years when individuals, corporations, or other legal entities are willing to construct or rehabilitate low-income rentals.
-Under the terms, at least 20% of the units must be occupied by households earning less than 50% of the local mean income, and the facility must be dedicated for low-income families for at least thirty years (National Housing, 2005).
+This legislation authorizes a tax credit against federal income tax for 10 years when individuals, corporations, or other legal entities are willing to construct or rehabilitate low-income rentals.
+Under the terms, at least 20% of the units must be occupied by households earning less than 50% of the local mean income, and the facility must be dedicated to low-income families for at least 30 years (National Housing and Rehabilitation Association, 2005).

-As seen in Table 1, thus far sixteen states have come forward and enacted state LIHTC programs.
-State LIHTC programs differ from state to state but they are usually consistent with the intent of the federal program, and investors can receive credits at both the federal and state levels.
+As seen in Table 1, thus far 16 states have come forward and enacted state LIHTC programs.
+These programs differ from state to state, but they are usually consistent with the intent of the federal program, and investors can receive credits at both the federal and state level.
 While this legislation is desirable, it still has some limitations.
 For one, the funding for the program has remained roughly the same as when it was first enacted in 1987; hence inflation has eroded the value of the funding.
 As such, this program requires additional funding from state governments or private grants to realize its true potential.

-Family Promotion Initiative
+<h2>Family Promotion Initiatives

 Marriage and family well-being has been viewed as a private matter, and government involvement has seldom gone beyond issuing marriage licenses and issuing divorce decrees.
 However, with a dramatic increase in divorce beginning in the 1960s and children living in single-parent homes, many states initiated several measures to prevent family breakdowns.
-Typically these states considered legislation to make divorce more difficult or to offer marriage preparation services (Ooms et al., 2004).
+Typically, these states considered legislation to make divorce more difficult or to offer marriage preparation services (Ooms, Bouchet, & Parke, 2004).

-Recently, however, with continued support for strengthening families from various community groups and the marriage formation provision in the Personal Responsibility and Work Opportunity Reconciliation Act of 1996, policy-makers, legislatures, governors and others saw strengthening marriage and family to be a legitimate public interest (Gardiner et al., 2002).
+Recently, however, with continued support for strengthening families from various community groups and the marriage formation provision in the Personal Responsibility and Work Opportunity Reconciliation Act of 1996, policymakers, legislatures, governors, and others saw strengthening marriage and family to be a legitimate public interest (Gardiner, Fishman, Nikolov, Glosser, & Laud, 2002).
 Almost all states have now legislated diverse initiatives and programs to strengthen families.
 One of the noteworthy efforts is the creation of state commissions to campaign for marriage and families.
-As Table 1 shows, ten states have, among other things, issued a proclamation recognizing the importance of marriage, published marriage handbooks, enacted laws to reform divorce proceedings, and held summits or conferences to exchange ideas.
+As Table 1 shows, 10 states have, among other things, issued a proclamation recognizing the importance of marriage, published marriage handbooks, enacted laws to reform divorce proceedings, and held summits or conferences to exchange ideas.
 These initiatives have been less controversial because they have focused on prevention, education, and support, rather than earlier efforts, which focused too much on marriage formation or on making divorce more difficult.

 In several states, governors began exploring a wide range of strategies to strengthen marriage within the context of strengthening families.
-As a case in point, in 2002, the governor of Colorado, in conjunction with the state Department of Human Services and federal Administration of Children and Families Region VIII, held a two-day policy conference to address issues on marriage, families, fatherhood and the like (Ooms et al., 2004).
+As a case in point, in 2002, the governor of Colorado, in conjunction with the state Department of Human Services and federal Administration of Children and Families Region VIII, held a two-day policy conference to address issues on marriage, families, fatherhood, and the like (Ooms et al., 2004).

-Visitation Rights
+<h2>Visitation Rights